ieeevr/2024-test/attend/registration/index.md

 	<a href="https://cvent.me/924x3y?RefId=Non-Member" class="btn registration_button" style="" target="_blank">IEEE Non-Member Registration</a>
 </p>
 <p>
     Registration payments for this conference will be handled through <b>CVENT.com</b>.
-Should you need to modify to registration in any way, please keep the email confirmation they send or visit their main page for this event: <a href="https://cvent.me/Bb9qmW" target="_new">https://cvent.me/Bb9qmW</a>
+Should you need to modify your registration in any way, please keep the email confirmation they send or visit their main page for this event: <a href="https://cvent.me/Bb9qmW" target="_new">https://cvent.me/Bb9qmW</a>
 </p>

 <div id="accordion">